| |

 9 Cognitive Activities for Toddlers

-While just allowing your toddler to play is great for development, certain activities can really help to improve developmental outcomes.
+While just allowing your toddler to play is great for development, certain activities can help to improve developmental outcomes.

 1) Constructive Play

-This is one of the best cognitive activities for toddlers.
-Whether your child is making a tower from building blocks or a castle with Magna-tiles, when they construct and make their own creative structures skills like problem-solving and critical thinking are developing.
+Whether your child is building a tower with blocks or crafting a castle with Magna-Tiles, they are developing essential skills like problem-solving and critical thinking through creative construction.

-When children engage in constructive play they have to plan what they are going to make, gather the supplies, and work out the various problems they run into when building things like a tower or castle.
+During this activity, kids have to plan what they are going to make, gather the supplies, and work out the various problems they run into when building things like a tower or castle.

 Constructive play has also been proven to improve mathematical abilities in young children.

-2) Pretend play
+2) Pretend Play

-3) Physical activity
+3) Physical Activity

-Physical activity in toddlers and preschoolers is a major contributor to cognitive development.
 Many research studies have shown that increased physical activity results in greater attention, working memory, academic success, and behavior in the classroom.

 These studies also showed beneficial effects on language learning since children are communicating with each other during physical play.